Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

     cd /projects/bddt/$USER/LM/CME/WholeCellModel/output_4replicates
     ```

-### Run pkl.ipynb and plotting.ipynb on Jupyter Notebook Webpage
+### Run pkl.ipynb then plotting.ipynb on Jupyter Notebook Webpage

+*pkl.ipynb* will serialize the CSV files into one single python pickle file that will be used in *plotting.ipynb*

 Run to plot the same figures shown in the tutorial